aliasgharfathikhah/RECON/README.md

 5: Port.html : The open ports of the desired site are stored in this file.<br>
 6: Regex.html : The phone numbers and emails found from the subdomains of the desired site are stored in this file.<br>
 7: screenshot.png : In this file, the screenshot taken from the desired site is saved.<br>
+# Note: The function of finding subdomain links of depth 2 has been commented because it is time-consuming.